Neilblaze/GSOC-23/README.md

 - I'm also planning to migrate the current project to [<u style="background-image: linear-gradient(135deg, #670896, #4b3c52); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">**NEXT.js**</u>](https://nextjs.org) in the coming weeks.
 If time permits, I'll consider adding snapshot-testing to the project.

-- Wrote this blog on how to use MediaPipe Model Maker to train custom models for hand tracking. 📝
+- Wrote [this](https://blog.neilblaze.live/tracking-progress-for-interactive-web-demo-with-mediapipe-ml-library-under-gsoc'23-@tensorflow) *blog* on how to use <u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">MediaPipe</u> Model Maker to train custom models for hand tracking. 📝

 - Cleared up the code and made notes to track progress ✍🏻